jphmrst/tlt/README.md

 A TLT test is a command in the `TLT` monad transformer.
 There is no separation between the specification and execution of a test; TLT makes no record of an executable test itself, only of its result.
-So in the main instance for testing, the core `IO` monad should be wrapped in the `TLT` transformer, and in whatever other layers are also to be tested.
+So in the main instance for testing, the core `IO` monad, and whatever other layers are also to be tested, should be wrapped in the `TLT` transformer.

 In TLT, all tests are associated with a string which names or otherwise describes the test.
 Each test is introduced with one of the